PostHog/posthog.com/contents/handbook/people/spending-money.md

 PostHog is a lean organization - the less we spend, the more time we have to make sure the company takes off.
 However, it is more important you are productive, healthy, and happy.

-Please spend money in a way that you think is in the best interests of the company.
+**Please spend money in a way that you think is in the best interests of the company. **

 If it's a trivial expense, just buy it.
 We provide you with a company card with a $1,000/month spending limit for this reason.
-We use Brex for everyone, and also provide UK team members with a Revolut card.
+We use Brex for everyone, and also provide UK team members with an additional Revolut card.

 You should use your Revolut card for UK-specific spending (i.e. ordering from UK sites, hotels/food/drink/... in the UK), and Brex for everything else.
-This is for UK accounts-reporting reasons, as we have a UK subsidiary and can claim VAT back on many of those purchases.
+This lets us claim VAT back on UK spending.

-For larger expenses which don't fit into the items here, please _raise a policy suggestion for it as a pull request in this doc_, so we can document our decision making into our policy rather than making everything case by case.
-If it's likely to just be a one-off, you can post in #ops in Slack instead.
+For larger expenses which don't fit into the items here, please _raise a policy suggestion for it as a pull request on this page_, so we can document our decision making into our policy, rather than making everything case by case.
+If it's likely to just be a one-off, you can post in #team-people-and-ops in Slack instead.

 ## Trivial expenses